 “This period of history has long interested me.
 Photographs of children in particular, which feature predominately within the exhibition, are of real interest to me.
 The photographs allow us to reflect on the importance of preserving and appreciating childhood while it lasts.
 Children held a special place in the Victorian imagination and were celebrated for their seemingly boundless potential.
 The notion still rings true for us today and it underpins much of my official work and the charities I have chosen to support, and, indeed, my role as a mother of a young family.”

-For this visit, putting her academic background to the use, Duchess helped to curate the exhibition at the gallery.
+For this visit, putting her academic background to the use, The Duchess of Cambridge, Catherine, helped to curate the exhibition at the gallery.

 Catherine selected several Victorian photographs and wrote captions which are displayed with the images for a special ‘Patron’s Trail’.